puhuk/puhuk.github.io/_pages/about.md

   - /about.html
 ---

 I'm a MSc student of data science at Seoul National University.
-Worked in Samsung Electronics forecasting demand of mobile devices and semiconductor, analyzing usage of mobile services (Samsung Pay, Bixby, etc.) for years.
-Worked as AI engineer in Carrot insurance.
+Worked at Samsung Electronics forecasting demand of mobile devices and semiconductor, analyzing usage of mobile services (Samsung Pay, Bixby, etc.) for years.
+Worked as AI engineer at Carrot insurance.

 Biography